Vertispan/j2clmavenplugin/Readme.md

 dependencies are all required to have already generated their own stripped bytecode.
 In Maven terms, we use the "compile+runtime" scope for this step, due to an inconsistency between Maven and Gradle: Maven provides for several scopes that describe what the current project will use the sources for, while Gradle-generate pom files prefer to describe what downstream projects will use it for.
-In short, Maven's `compile` scope is too broad for Gradle, as it indicates not only that a given dependency is needed to compile the project's sources, but also that it is needed to compile some project which uses this project's output.
+In short, Maven's "compile" scope is too broad for Gradle, as it indicates not only that a given dependency is needed to compile the project's sources, but also that it is needed to compile some project which uses this project's output.
 Gradle instead may emit `scope=runtime` for this case, only indicating that in order to run this project, the dependency will be required, and offering no clues for how